shiren/upbo/README.md

   :ensure t)
 ```

+## Getting Started
+Upbo recognizes project in the current buffer based on the git root.
+You can apply project-specific test settings using the `define-upbo-test` function in your `init.el`
+If you have not set up the project, upbo will find the `kama.conf.js` in git root.

+Upbo uses `upbo-karma-command` variable as `karma-cli` path.
+If `upbo-karma-command` is nil, then by default it looks for a karma executable in global, and if it does not find it, it tries to execute in the project using npx.

 ### Enable upbo mode

 To enable in major buffer automatically, add upbo-mode to your major buffer mode hook like this: